Tree-sitter

 The @result capture is used to collect textual components.
 Each node matched by this capture will be appended to the resulting display name.

-The @result capture can also then be targeted by Transform Predicates to further modify its contents.
+The @result capture can also then be targeted by Transform Directives to further modify its contents.

 This result will then be passed back to the symbol query which invoked it to provide the symbol’s display name.